 If you live in South Florida, chances are that hurricane-proofing your home is pretty high up there on your priority list.
 Every year when you inevitably have to put shutters up in the sweltering heat, you may find yourself muttering under your breath, “If only there was a permanent alternative to shutters that would hold up against flying debris AND hurricane force winds.”
 If this person is you, allow us to introduce you to your new best friend come hurricane season: impact resistant windows.

-Hurricane impact windows have a layer of Polyvinyl Butyral (PVB) that is pressed between panes of glass in order to stop the window from shattering when struck by flying storm debris.
-While the glass may break, the PVB layer is responsible for keeping the glass shards in place and the window still intact.
+Hurricane impact windows have a layer of Polyvinyl Butyral (PVB) that is pressed between panes of glass.
+All in order to stop the window from shattering when struck by flying storm debris.
+While the glass may break, the PVB layer is responsible for keeping the glass shards in place.
+And for keeping the window still intact.

 The top five benefits to having impact resistant windows include:

 1) Protection from Hurricane Damage

 Impact resistant windows act as a 24/7 protective shield for your home.
 So you and your family can stay safe during hurricanes.
 Both the American Architectural Manufacturers Association (AAMA) and the North American Fenestration Standard (NAFS) rigorously test hurricane impact windows for missile projectiles.

 In order to get the stamp of approval, impact resistant windows must undergo two series of tests.
 The first one shoots ten projectiles out of a cannon, followed by a nine-pound piece of lumber, at multiple points of the glass.

 The second test uses a machine to blow varying degrees of pressure against the glass.
 If the hole from the projectile is less than five inches, and does not let anything larger than a three-inch sphere pass through, the hurricane impact windows pass the test.